 Remember, you do not have to work with an adoption agency.
 There are other options available.
 After looking for a Georgia adoption agency, you may not find one that you truly feel comfortable working with.
 You can still select one of the other types of adoptions.
-Perhaps your family is better suited for an international adoption, or, alternatively you may want to pursue an independent adoption through an experienced Georgia adoption lawyer.
+Perhaps your family is better suited for international adoption, or, alternatively, you may want to pursue an independent adoption through an experienced Georgia adoption lawyer.

 Applying for a Program:

 When you have selected a path for adoption, you will be required to fill out the initial paperwork to apply for a specific program.
 The National Council for Adoption (NCFA) reports that approximately 120,000 adoptions are finalized in the United States every year.
 Adoptions occur in many different ways.
 The NCFA estimates that 63 percent of all U.S. adoptions are ‘unrelated’ — the adoptive parents have no pre-existing relationship with the child.
-In many cases, unrelated adoptions are completed through a state licensed agency.
+In many cases, unrelated adoptions are completed through a state-licensed agency.
 If you and your family choose to go through an adoption agency, it is imperative that you do your research.
 You need to be sure that you are working with a reputable, reliable adoption agency.
 Further, you need to be sure that you have selected an agency that offers a specific program that is right for you.
 When you find an adoption agency, you will be required to apply (and be approved) for one of their adoption programs.
 Some Georgia adoption agencies offer multiple types of programs, while others offer one single adoption program.
 Before the adoption process in Georgia can be finalized, you will need to complete all of the paperwork, undergo a review, and be approved for placement.
-Consider the when applying for an adoption program.
+Consider when applying for an adoption program.

 1. Find the Program that is Best Suited for Your Family

 When you begin to look into adoption programs, the overall process can seem long, daunting, and even intimidating.
 Different adoption agencies offer different programs.
-These adoptions programs vary based on many criteria.
+These adoption programs vary based on many criteria.
 There are benefits and drawbacks to virtually every adoption program.
 It is crucial that you take the time and energy to find an adoption program that is best for the needs and desires of you and your family.

 2. Prepare and Organize All Relevant Background Information